Voting

 CTD supports legislation that protects the rights of all Texans with disabilities to participate fully in the voting process, including: accessible voting technologies at all polling locations, the elimination of architectural and communication barriers at polling locations, and protecting the rights of eligible voters to participate in elections.

-CTD supports HB 3159 (Leach), which establishes an electronic absentee voting system for people with disabilities who wish to cast an accessible mail-in ballot without assistance from another person to secure their private ballot.
+CTD worked hard to support HB 3159 (Leach), which would have established an electronic absentee voting system for people with disabilities to cast an accessible mail-in ballot without assistance from another person.
+Despite bipartisan support, the bill was vetoed by Governor Abbott.
+Those voting in person will see polling place accessibility improvements, thanks to the passage of SB 477 (Zaffirini).

 The Latest